 Notice how strong the currents are as far north as the Deepwater Horizon latitude:

 Weather was generally excellent, with only one minor squall during the 35-day JIP cruise.
 The main problem was currents in the Atwater Valley location, which ran consistently 2-3 knots at the surface with subsurface effects felt down to about 1000 feet.
 The ship had no working current meter, and the strong loop current created problems for the Uncle John in holding position, causing thruster loads frequently above critical redundancy levels.
 Subsurface currents caused the drill pipe to drift at an angle beneath the vessel and created difficulties in tripping the pipe.
-A total of nine hours of downtime were attributed to problems created by currents.(Cruise Report, page 11, emphasis added).
+A total of nine hours of downtime were attributed to problems created by currents.(Cruise Report, p.
+11 (p.
+4 PDF), emphasis added).
 To those in Florida who want to test my theory: don't look for tar-balls, don't wait for tar-balls, that is a canard.

 Instead, take samples like the University of Georgia folk do, be scientific, because the toxins are moving by you Florida, and are in the Gulf Stream now, under the surface.